dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/quickguide-designer/principles/animations.md

 Animations ask the user for attention.
 They may delight the user and create a moment that is engaging.
 But not necessarily in a positive way.
 People will always experience animations differently.
 And therefore its more over important to keep animations in a DNB wide consistency.

-Animations can give users feelings and a certain state of mind.

 The users desire to use an app is often proportional to the design of the app.
 And so will animations contribute or deprive the enhanced experience.

+Animations can give users feelings and a certain state of mind.
+Therefore we should make them with care and follow the the best practices written in these principles.

 ## Do's and don'ts